Candy Barr: Comeback and later life

 Barr returned to the stripping circuit in early 1966, including appearances at the Largo Club in Los Angeles and the Bonanza Hotel in Las Vegas.
 She also returned to the Colony Club in Dallas, Texas.
 She then moved to Brownwood, Texas, because her father was ill in Kerrville.
 She was arrested and charged with marijuana possession again in 1969 in Brownwood.
 Barr later said, "While my father was in the process of dying, they decided to take advantage of my situation there and busted me.
 I knew the marijuana wasn't there, I hadn't had any around me for three years."
 The district attorney in Brown County eventually dismissed the case against her for lack of evidence.

 In 1972, 56 poems that she wrote while in prison were published with the title A Gentle Mind...Confused.
 The 41-year-old grandmother was featured in the June 1976 issue of Oui magazine.
 She gave an interview in Playboy soon afterward.
 During this period, she had a casual sexual encounter with Hugh Hefner, who characterized their affair in a 1984 interview as "a sort of Sex King and Queen kind of thing.
 She was wonderful."
 The film rights to Barr's early life story were purchased by producer Mardi Rustam in 1982.
 In 1984, Texas Monthly listed Barr alongside other Texans like Lady Bird Johnson as one of history's "perfect Texans".

 In March 1988, it was announced that Ryan O'Neal would direct Farrah Fawcett in a biographical film about Barr based on a script by George Axelrod, who wrote the Broadway play Will Success Spoil Rock Hunter?
 However, the biopic was never produced.

 Final years and death

 In 1992, Barr moved from Brownwood back to Edna.
 Living in quiet retirement with her animals at her rural home, she was content not to exploit or relive her past.
 She said she was never interested in arousing men, she just wanted to dance.
 On December 30, 2005, Barr died, at the age of 70, from complications from pneumonia at a hospital in Victoria, Texas.

 Legacy

 Candy Barr is among the inductees in the Hall of Fame of Exotic World Burlesque Museum, formerly located in Helendale, California, as of 2018 on Main Street in Las Vegas, Nevada.
 Her lip prints are part of the museum's display.

+Sherilyn Fenn played the character of "Candy Cane", a stripper in the 1992 film Ruby.
+The character is a composite of Barr, Marilyn Monroe, and Judith Exner.